 - 1.1 Our corporate 3Cs procedure is the framework used for managing comments, compliments, correspondence and complaints across the Council.
 We aim to provide a fair, consistent and structured process to enable customers to give their views and receive an accurate response.
 The feedback we receive is used to monitor performance and improve our services.

 - 1.2 Customers can contact the 3Cs team by:

 - Completing an online or paper 3Cs form

 - Emailing 3cs@fenland.gov.uk

 - Phoning our contact centre

-- Visiting a Fenland @ your service shop or Community Hub

 - Through their local councillor

 - 1.3 The process for managing each type of contact is summarised in the table below: